hmqcnoesy/booknotes/Oracle Performance Tuning for Developers.md

 blocked until a connection is freed and returned to the pool.
 If it waits too long (depending on the connection pool timeout specified in the connection string) a timeout exception will be thrown.
-As a general rule, do not do any non-database logic during the time that a connection is checked out from the pool.
+As a general rule, do not perform any non-database logic during the time that a connection is checked out from the pool.
 Get the connection from the pool, perform database operations, and return it to the pool.
 Any logic that can be performed without an open connection should be.